bizz84/time_tracker_flutter_course/README.md

 ## Running the project with Firebase

-This project uses `com.codingwithflutter.timetrackerfluttercourse` as the default package name.
+This project uses the following package name (case sensitive):

+- `com.codingwithflutter.timetrackerfluttercourse` on Android
+- `com.codingwithflutter.timeTrackerFlutterCourse` on iOS

 You can clone this repo and reuse this package name if you want, but you will need to register the project with your on Firebase account.